BRADENTON — The football stadium was across the street, and their jerseys were hung above them rather then worn on their backs.

 Joining the offensive line on the dais were running back Trevon Walters (Missouri), linebacker Greg Reaves (University of Albany), receiver Brodrick Yancy (Temple), defensive linemen Demarcus Christmas (Florida State), Raland Brewer (Hutchinson Community College) and Daniel Doyle (preferred walk-on at Duke), and cornerback Darian Dailey (Rutgers).

-Walters, a transplant from Alabama who moved to Bradenton late in his freshman year, said he never expected to go from being a third-string running back to a scholarship recipient headed to the Southeastern Conference, which is considered the best in the nation.
+Walters, a transplant from Alabama who moved to Bradenton late in his freshman year, said he never expected to go from being a third-string running back to a scholarship recipient headed to the SEC.

 Four Manatee girls soccer players also signed Wednesday.

-Manatee's girls soccer team won the Class 5A-District 8 title and advanced to the second round of the regional playoffs for the first time since 1999.
+Manatees girls soccer team won the Class 5A-District 8 title and advanced to the second round of the regional playoffs, the first time they accomplished those feats since 1999.

 At Southeast, running back Courtney Allen signed with Independence Community College, and girls soccer player Daryl Bell is headed to West Florida.